 Documentation and safety requirements for driving in Portugal

 In order to rent a vehicle in Portugal you’ll need to have a full drivers licence that’s been valid for 2 years.

-If your license was not issued in an EU country, you need to get an International Drivers’ Licence before you leave home, although you can order one online in a couple of hours for spur of the moment road trips.
+If your license was not issued in an EU or CPLP country, or Australia, Canada, Japan, the UK or USA, you may need to get an International Drivers’ Licence before you leave home, although you can order one online in a couple of hours for spur of the moment road trips.